Follow Us On:

-After the assassination of Liaquat Ali Khan, Ghulam Mohammad was elected as the third Governor General, by the cabinet, after Khawaja Nazimuddin resigned from the post of Governor General.
-After taking the charge of office, Ghulam Mohammad started dominating all the affairs of the country in order to curtail the powers of Prime Minister.
-When Khawaja Nazimuddin, with his cabinet, tried to counter Ghulam Mohammad’s undefined dominating authority, he dismissed the Governor General by using non-mandatory powers under the provisional constitution.
+After the assassination of Liaquat Ali Khan, Ghulam Mohammad was elected as the third Governor-General, by the cabinet, after Khawaja Nazimuddin resigned from the post of Governor-General.
+After taking the charge of the office, Ghulam Mohammad started dominating all the affairs of the country to curtail the powers of the Prime Minister.
+When Khawaja Nazimuddin, with his cabinet, tried to counter Ghulam Mohammad’s undefined dominating authority, he dismissed the Governor-General by using non-mandatory powers under the provisional constitution.

-Ghulam Mohammad supported Mohammad Ali Bogra, the Ambassador of Pakistan to United States, to be elected as the next Prime Minister.
-Later on, he dissolved the legislative assembly of Pakistan, when it tried to denude the Governor General from his discretionary powers with the help of which he had dismissed the previous Prime Minister.
-His decision was challenged, by the president of legislative assembly, Molvi Tamizuddin, in the Sind High Court, the court abolished the action of Governor General, but the Supreme Court reversed the decision in favor of Governor General.
+Ghulam Mohammad supported Mohammad Ali Bogra, the Ambassador of Pakistan to the United States, to be elected as the next Prime Minister.
+Later on, he dissolved the legislative assembly of Pakistan, when it tried to denude the Governor-General from his discretionary powers with the help of which he had dismissed the previous Prime Minister.
+His decision was challenged, by the president of the legislative assembly, Molvi Tamizuddin, in the Sind High Court, the court abolished the action of the Governor-General, but the Supreme Court reversed the decision in favor of the Governor-General.
 Ghulam Mohammad had to go on two month’s leave due to the attack of paralysis.
-He nominated General Iskandar Mirza as acting Governor General, but Iskandar Mirza eventually removed Ghulam Mohammad from his authority.
+He nominated General Iskandar Mirza as acting Governor-General, but Iskandar Mirza eventually removed Ghulam Mohammad from his authority.
 Ghulam Mohammad died in 1956.